johnsolojoseph/image-box/README.md

 ### `npm run deploy`

 This will build the app for production and deploy it on GitHub pages.
 Make sure to change the homepage field in package.json with your github.io path.
-More details here on [deployment](https://facebook.github.io/create-react-app/docs/deployment) for GitHub pages.
+More details on [deployment](https://facebook.github.io/create-react-app/docs/deployment) for GitHub pages.

 ### `npm run eject`